 SUSAC aims to take on divers from a variety of backgrounds and all levels of experience, the club offers the opportunity for new divers to get their feet wet as well as taking on experienced divers, we also provide a transfer scheme for PADI divers, as well as other recognised dive organisations.
 Diving with SUSAC offers an affordable and friendly environment that will encourage all members to reach their potential.
 Here at SUSAC we recognise SCUBA Diving is not a cheap hobby however we strongly believe everyone should be able to enjoy the wonders of the underwater world, as a club we will always offer advice and support to members to help them achieve their goals and can offer the hire of club kit to help you complete training and enjoy trips!
 Diving is an extremely enjoyable hobby and it is made better by the people who are enthusiastic.
 Keen and active members, regardless of diving experience, will be rewarded for investing time in the club with spontaneous weekend/evening dives, the opportunity to learn, and befriend a group of people who all share a passion.

 This year we aim to host at least one social night a month, like all good societies our socials are often themed to encourage members to get creative – previously we’ve seen Pirates, Under the Sea and of course the obligatory White T-Shirt social as a get-to-know-you for our new members to meet current members!
-However, we also hope to plan some more relaxing events for the weekends and evenings such as, swimming at LC2 and BBQs on the beach.
+However, we also hope to plan some more relaxing events for the weekends and evenings such as, wild swimming and BBQs on the beach.

 As all our members are interested in our oceans and appreciate the environment, in addition to diving and socials we also try and regularly meet up for beach cleans/litter picks, we also host BBQs in aid of the RNLI and DDRC (Diving Diseases Research Centre).
 If you’re lucky with the weather you might even get to enjoy some time powerboating on the club’s accomplice Jaffa!